 - Design people strategies that have, as core elements, improved job quality and well-being.

 - Collect good quality, relevant and representative data on job quality, and develop analytical capabilities.
 Use this information as a basis for making decisions on people management practices.
-Consider replicating questions from the CIPD’s UK Working Lives survey, and benchmark against the survey.
+Consider replicating questions from the CIPD’s Good Work Index, and benchmark against the index.

 - Use data-driven insights to target support at disadvantaged or underrepresented groups, and ensure good work for all.